damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 several back and forth emails and the problem still isn't close to being resolved, suggest a call via WebEx or Google Hangouts.

+If you feel too inexperienced to handle a call, ask someone more experienced to handle the call and listen in if at all possible.
+After someone else had the call with the customer it is still your responsibility to handle the ticket as long as the ticket is still assigned to you.

 ### Internal Support<a name="internal"></a>

 Fellow GitLab team members can reach out for help from the Support Team in various ways: